tomcam/least-github-pages/docs/README.md

 interactively on the GitHub website, and it's totally free.
 * All you need to know to create your website is how to type, with a few exta characters thrown in to structure the document.
 For example, the heading to this paragraph was created by typing `## What brought you here`.
 That's called a level 2 header.
-The heading to this page was created by typing `# The Least You Need to Know About GitHub Pages`.
+It was used to generate the HTML code shown here in simplified form: `<h2><a id="user-content-what-brought-you-here" href="#what-brought-you-here"></a>What brought you here</h2>` The heading to this page was created by typing
+`# The Least You Need to Know About GitHub Pages`.
 That is of course a level 1 header.
 You create a link to a site such as [Google](https://google.com) by typing `[Google](https://google.com)`.
 These are examples of an an industry-standard format called *Markdown* or [CommonMark](https://commonmark.org).